jaydeegbobeh/eng88/Cybersecuirty/README.md

 - Cookies are small in size => efficient to store them on the client side
 - They can be HTTP-only => impossible to read on the client-side, improves protection against **Cross-site scripting** attakcs
 - Cookies are added to the request automatically => developer does not have to implement them manually (less code)
-- Client is given option to reject **non-essential cookies**, web authentication cookies cannot be rejected if you want access to site
+- Client is given option to reject **non-essential cookies**, essential web authentication cookies cannot be rejected if you want access to site

 ### Disadvantages of cookie-based authentication
 - Vulnerable to Cross-site request forgery attack